munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code push-pop (1 before, 2 after)

 You can push a new value onto the top of the stack, and you can pop the most recently pushed value back off.
-Here's the first:
+Here's the first function:

 ^code push